 - Choose the target devices and click Ok.
 Click Save.

-- You can also choose to associate the policy to device groups, users, user groups or domains from the left pane of Policy Targets tab.
+- You can also choose to associate the policy with device groups, users, user groups, or domains from the left pane of the Policy Targets tab.

 If the policy has been saved,

-- Go to Policies tab and choose the desired policy.
+- Go to the Policies tab and choose the desired policy.

-- Click on Manage drop-down, select Associate Targets.
+- Click on the Manage drop-down, select Associate Targets.